Bronkoknorb/a1tv-helpers/README.md

 After the script has executed succesfully, each channel should be associated with an EPG source.
 Open *Configuration -> Channel / EPG -> Channels* to verify that.
-The next time the grabber is ruby by Tvheadend the EPG data should get populated. :-) (Note: Of course you can again force a run of the grabber with the trick described above.)
+The next time the grabber is run by Tvheadend the EPG data should get populated.
+(Note: Of course you can again force a run of the grabber with the trick described above.) :-)

 Questions / Contributions